-Never remove the cover on a power supply or any part (power backplane and AC box) that has the following label attached.
+Never remove the cover on a power supply or any part that has the following label attached.

-Hazardous voltage, current, and energy levels are present inside the power supplies, power backplane, and AC box.
-There are no serviceable parts inside the power supplies, power backplane, or AC box.
-If you suspect a problem with one of these parts, contact an IBM service technician.
+Hazardous voltage, current, and energy levels are present inside any component that has this label attached.
+There are no serviceable parts inside these components.
+If you suspect a problem with one of these parts, contact a service technician.

-- Note: It is not necessary to turn the Power switch on the power supply off when you are installing a power supply. - 1.
-Remove the filler panel 3 : - a.
-Remove the four screws 2 from the filler panel. - b.
-Remove the filler panel 3 from the power-supply bay and save it and the four screws you removed for future use. - Note: During normal operation, each power-supply bay should have either a power supply or filler panel installed for proper cooling. - 2.
-Place the handle 5 on the power supply in the open position, and slide the power supply into the chassis. - 3.
-Gently close the handle 5 on the power supply to seat the power supply in the bay. - 4.
-Plug the power cord for the added power supply into power cord connector 1.
+- 1. Remove the filler panel 2: - a.
+Remove the four screws 1 from the filler panel. - b.
+Remove the filler panel 2 from the power-supply bay and save it and the four screws you removed.

+Note: During normal operation, each power-supply bay must have either a power supply or filler panel installed for proper cooling.

+- 2. Place the handle 6 on the power supply in the open position, and slide the power supply into the chassis. - 3.
+Gently close the handle on the power supply to seat the power supply in the bay. - 4.
+Plug the power cord for the added power supply into the power cord connector 8 .